ksjhe/CMPT353-Yelp-Sentiment/README.md

 The dataset for training of the RNN comes from Yelp reviews, we cleaned, organized the data and fed it through a neural network.
 The machine then labels each review within the data to give users an understanding of the sentiment response of previous visitors.

+## Project Report
+The project report link is here.

 ## Interactive Map of Positive Scores
 We grouped by the dataset and visualized the data using looker studio